shiv213/shiv213.github.io/projects/titanpowerup.md

   - html
   - javascript
 ---
-**Background:** Titan PowerUp is a 2D mobile game available on both iOS and Android which [Berkan Ottlik](https://berkan.xyz) and myself developed during our freshmen year of high school.
+**Background:** Titan PowerUp is a 2D mobile game available on both iOS and Android which [Berkan Ottlik](https://berkan.xyz) and I developed during our freshmen year of high school.

 Blinky has lost itself in the 8-bit world of FIRST® POWER UP℠.
 You must help Blinky escape by jumping your way out.